CloversChemistry/CloversChemistry.github.io/index.md

 #excerpt: "About me, about this website, as well as my resume and cv"

 ---
+## This webiste is still under construction.
+I appologize for any inconvenience.

 ## Website Goal
 The goal of this website is to create an interactive and visual way to view parts of my academic and professional career.
 This highlights projects and skills I learned during my journey that may otherwise have been left in the past.
 This website is a living document that will be forever growing, just like me.